MichaelCaditz/Net-Zero/README.md

 Limitations:

 Uses outdated version of DevExpress controls.
-I don't have budget for subscription renewal at thye moment.
+I don't have budget for subscription renewal at the moment.
+Uses MSSQL bulk insert (for TMY file import) which is not permitted by many commercial MSSQL hosing services, such as Winhost.